ecerami/ecerami.github.io/_posts/2013-09-06-liquid-biopsies.md

 	<p><b>Recommended Reading:</b>
 	<p>
 		<ul>
-			<li>Diaz LA Jr, et. al, <a href="http://www.ncbi.nlm.nih.gov/pubmed/22722843">The molecular evolution of acquired resistance to targeted EGFR blockade in colorectal cancers.</a>  Nature.
+			<li>Diaz LA Jr, et al., <a href="http://www.ncbi.nlm.nih.gov/pubmed/22722843">The molecular evolution of acquired resistance to targeted EGFR blockade in colorectal cancers.</a>  Nature.
 2012 Jun 28;486(7404):537-40.</li>
-			<li>M Murtaza, et. al, <a href="http://www.ncbi.nlm.nih.gov/pubmed/23563269">Non-invasive analysis of acquired resistance to cancer therapy by sequencing of plasma DNA.</a>  Nature.
+			<li>M Murtaza, et al., <a href="http://www.ncbi.nlm.nih.gov/pubmed/23563269">Non-invasive analysis of acquired resistance to cancer therapy by sequencing of plasma DNA.</a>  Nature.
 2013 May 2;497(7447):108-12.</li>
-			<li>Emily Crowley, et. al, <a href="http://www.ncbi.nlm.nih.gov/pubmed/23836314">Liquid biopsy:  monitoring cancer-genetics in the blood.</a>  Nature Reviews Oncology, July 9, 2013.
+			<li>Emily Crowley, et al., <a href="http://www.ncbi.nlm.nih.gov/pubmed/23836314">Liquid biopsy:  monitoring cancer-genetics in the blood.</a>  Nature Reviews Oncology, July 9, 2013.
 			</li>
 		</ul>
 </div>

 The promise, of course, is that one could apply a targeted therapy, use serial liquid biopsies to determine and identify the cause of acquired resistance, and then apply a newly refined targeted therapy.
 Or, do this with enough patients to identify specific trends in resistance, and apply multiple targeted therapies in combination in anticipation of acquired resistance.

-Last year, L. Diaz et. al. from Johns Hopkins University reported one of the most successful applications of liquid biopsies to the study of acquired resistance [4].
+Last year, L. Diaz et al. from Johns Hopkins University reported one of the most successful applications of liquid biopsies to the study of acquired resistance [4].
 The study focused on identifying the mechanism of resistance to panitumumab, an anti-EGFR antibody treatment used to treat colorectal cancer.
 The study followed 24 KRAS wild-type patients receiving panitumumab therapy, and liquid biopsies were obtained and analyzed every four weeks.
 Only common mutations at codons 12 and 13 of KRAS and codons 600 and 601 in BRAF were assessed.
 Nine of 24 patients (38%), were found to develop resistance mutations in KRAS, and even more significantly, 3 of the 9 patients showed KRAS resistance before any radiographic evidence of disease progression.

 Fast forward one year, and a group from Cancer Research UK has published another more extensive study of liquid biopsies and resistance in multiple cancer types, including breast, ovarian and lung [5].
 In contrast to the Hopkins study, however, which focused exclusively on a small set of mutations in just two genes, the Cancer Research UK study performed whole exome sequencing on serial liquid biopsies.
 In doing so, the group was able to identify multiple mechanisms of resistance -- for example, development of activating PIK3CA mutations in a breast cancer patient being treated with paclitaxel; and an activating EGFR T790M mutation in a non-small cell lung cancer patient being treated with gefitinib.